Skip to main content

 Vector image of a white truck with a closed back of truck that has little images of pests with red circles and crossed lines over them.
 A pest control truck.

 If you choose to hire a private pest control operator (PCO), there are a few things you can do to ensure that you are hiring a reputable, trustworthy company or individual.
-In addition to the ones listed below, visit the UC IPM webpage to learn more.

-• Verify company’s licensing is current.
-All pest control operators must be registered with the California State Structural Pest Control Board, and should be insured.
+• Verify company’s licensing is current (see below).
+All pest control operators must be registered and should have liability insurance and workers' compensation insurance.
 You may also want to contact the Better Business Bureau or read online reviews of the company’s work.

-• Make sure both you and the company understand the problem and the proposed work before the start of any work. for rodents, a variety of techniques may be necessary, such as exclusion work (blocking entry points), trapping, and baiting (if necessary).
-In integrated pest management (IPM) solution will include multiple methods.
+• For rodents, a variety of techniques may be necessary, such as exclusion work (blocking entry points), trapping, and baiting (if necessary).
+An integrated pest management (IPM) solution will include multiple methods.

 • Obtain in writing details of the control work and treatment schedule.